dftbplus/recipes/docs/parallel/introduction.rst

 Distributed memory parallel
 ---------------------------

-DFTB+ can also be compiled to use MPI parallelism.
+DFTB+ can also be compiled to use MPI parallelism, typically for distributed memory machines.
 This is usually required for larger parallel computers and problem sizes.

 This requires additional computational and communication libraries to be available on your system.
 The system administrator(s) of your machine may be